Dayne Walling: Political career

 During his first campaign for mayor, Walling promised to spearhead a new master plan for the city of Flint.
 The plan then in place was over 50 years old.
 In October 2013, the citizens of Flint adopted the first new master plan since 1960.
 Over 5,000 Flint residents took part in the process to craft a road map for Flint's future.
 The Imagine Flint Master Plan now serves as a guide for City operations and a blueprint for new developments.
-The plan has won numerous awards and is only the third plan in the city's history.
+The plan was the first master plan of the city since 1960.

 Walling served as the chair of the national Manufacturing Alliance of Communities from 2013 through 2015.
 As chair, he championed Flint's role in the transformation of the U.S. manufacturing industry.
 Walling also led the Maker Mayors effort which led to the first-ever Maker Faire at the White House with President Obama.

 In late 2014, Walling became an instructor at the University of Michigan-Flint for its fall semester teaching POL 324: Seminar in Applied Politics – Institutional & Leadership Practices.

 Flint water crisis

 In 2014, the City of Flint began undertaking a water supply switch-over from Lake Huron to the Flint River.
 After the switch was made, residents immediately complained about the smell, taste, and color of the water, as well as skin problems after bathing.
 State and city officials reassured the public that Flint's water was safe, with Mayor Walling personally testifying to its safety by drinking the water on local television and tweeting that he and his family drink Flint water every day.

-In early September 2015, Walling requested an additional $10 million from the state government to replace water service lines with lead or lead solder and for the city to step up development of a corrosion control plan to be finished by the end of the year.
-After meeting with Doctor Mona Hanna-Attisha, the lead doctor of the Hurley Hospital Lead Study, Walling issued an advisory on lead while the state still had issue with the study.
+In early September 2015, Walling requested an additional $10 million from the government of Michigan to replace water service lines with lead or lead solder and for the city to step up development of a corrosion control plan to be finished by the end of the year.
+After meeting with Mona Hanna-Attisha, the lead doctor of the Hurley Hospital Lead Study, Walling issued an advisory on lead while the state still had issue with the study.
 Doctors recommended ending the use of the Flint river as a water supply, but were told in a meeting with Walling and other city officials that such a move would bankrupt the city.

 The water crisis was at the center of the November 2015 election.
 Walling ultimately lost his re-election bid to Karen Weaver.

 Later career

-On Monday, January 29, 2018, Walling declared that he was a candidate for the 49th District State House seat to replace term limited Phil Phelps.
-He was defeated by in the Democratic primary by John Cherry on August 7, receiving the second most votes.
+On Monday, January 29, 2018, Walling declared that he was a candidate for the 49th district seat of the Michigan House of Representatives after the incumbent, Phil Phelps, was term limited.
+He received the second most votes and was defeated in the Democratic primary by John Daniel Cherry on August 7, 2018.